mxcl/PromiseKit/Documentation/FAQ.md

 }
 ```

 Who chooses when this promise starts?
-The answer is: Alamofire does and in this
+The answer is: Alamofire does, and in this
 case, it “starts” immediately when `foo()` is called.

 ## What is a good way to use Firebase with PromiseKit